khronokernel/khronokernel.github.io/_posts/2022-11-01-LEGACY-METAL-PART-1.md

 ## Battle against on-disk binaries

 With the very first developer beta of macOS Big Sur, we see that Apple's moved away from on-disk binaries towards a massive binary called the [`dyld_shared_cache`](https://github.com/apple-oss-distributions/dyld/tree/main).
-This giant binary, located at `/System/Library/dyld`, hosts most of the frameworks binaries in macOS, interlinks them to aid with function calls, and tries to speed up many of the core userspace functions in macOS.
+This giant binary, located at `/System/Library/dyld`, hosts most of the frameworks and many stand alone binaries in macOS, interlinks them to aid with function calls, and tries to speed up many of the core userspace functions in macOS.
 This cache additionally strips a lot of the information from binaries, namely important portions used for stand-alone usage.

 * Note: In macOS Monterey, Apple split the massive `dyld_shared_cache` into multiple parts to save on OS Update sizes.